Edmund Roßmann

 Edmund "Paule" Roßmann (11 January 1918 – 4 April 2005) was a Nazi Germany Luftwaffe fighter ace during World War II.
 He was credited with 93 aerial victories achieved in 640 combat missions, among the numerous ground attack missions.
 A flying ace or fighter ace is a military aviator credited with shooting down five or more enemy aircraft during aerial combat.
 He is also noted as being an early mentor of Erich Hartmann, history's leading fighter ace.

-Career
+Early life and career

-Unteroffizier "Paule" Roßmann was transferred to 7.
-Staffel (7th squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) on 1 March 1940.
+Roßmann was born on 11 January 1918 in Caaschwitz in the Principality of Reuss-Gera within the German Empire.
+Following completion of his flight and fighter pilot training, Roßmann was posted to 7.
+Staffel (7th squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) on 1 March 1940 holding the rank of Unteroffizier (non-commissioned officer).
 At the time, 7.
 Staffel was commanded by Oberleutnant Herbert Ferner.
 The Staffel was subordinated to III.
 Gruppe (3rd group) of JG 52 headed by Major Wolf-Heinrich von Houwald.
 The Gruppe had been formed on 1 March 1940 at Strausberg and was equipped with the Messerschmitt Bf 109 E-1 and E-3.
 On 6 April, the Gruppe was moved to Mannheim-Sandhofen Airfield where it was placed under the control of the Stab (headquarter unit) of Jagdgeschwader 53 (JG 53–53rd Fighter Wing).
-On 1 July, III.
-Gruppe transferred from Jever Airfield to Werneuchen.
-According to Mathews and Foreman, Roßmann filed claim for an unconfirmed aerial victory over an unknown type of aircraft that day.
-This claim is not listed by Barbas nor by Prien, Stemmer, Rodeike and Bock.

-Roßmann participated in the Battle of France and Battle of Britain.
-He was credited with six aerial victories in the western theatre.